giacomozanatta/jekyll-test-1/_docs/docker/cli-and-dockerfile.md

 ### RUN and CMD: what's the difference?
 RUN and CMD commands seem very similar.
 The main difference is that RUN is an image-build step.
 That is to say, all commands launched with RUN will be persistent in the image.
 We could have multiple RUN commands in a Dockerfile, and these commands are layered on top of one another to build the final image.
 CMD, instead, is the command launched by default when we start the container.
 The Dockerfile will just use the last CMD defined.
 In other words: CMD commands will be executed once during the creation of the image.
 The RUN command will be executed every time we start a container.
-Note that the RUN command can be skipped if we ...
 ### Build the image
 To build the image we use the docker build command.
 Go into the folder in which the Dockerfile lives and launch the next command:
 {% highlight bash %}
 docker build -t simple-node-app .
 {% endhighlight %}